husky93/sketch-app/README.md

 # Pixel Sketch
-Web app in which you can create pixelated art.
+Web application in which you can create pixelated art.
+Perfect for creating your own icons!
+Written in vanilla JavaScript.

 #### Features:
 - Change brush color